 International schools in Jakarta

 In a bid to regulate the quality of education in Indonesia, the government no longer permits schools to use the word 'international' in their title.
-Prior to this regulation, low-quality schools would often tack 'international' on their names as a justification to charge high fees.
+Before this regulation, low-quality schools would often tack 'international' on their names to justify charging high fees.
 Most international schools are now classified as Satuan Pendidikan Kerjasama (SPK) – this roughly translates as collaborative schools.
 SPK schools are required to teach Indonesian civics, religion and language.